How the Trumpet Got Its Toot

 How the Trumpet Got Its Toot begins with a short orchestral prelude over which a narrator sets the scene: A Trumpet, born to a set of ordinary brass candlesticks, wants a life different from that of his parents.

-instead I want a life that’s filled with music
+Trumpet: I don’t want to be a candlestickinstead I want a life that’s filled with music

 I’d love to play the entire day